department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/oracle-health-scheduling/oracle-health-scheduling-initiative-brief.md

 ## Problem
 * What is the problem and who is affected?
 And, what evidence do we have of the problem?
   - We would need to support the sites that have the Oracle Health system.
-The VA.gov Appointments tool does online shceduling for Vista system and HSRM for Community Care requests.
-This addition would be benefecial for Veterans who are registered at a Oracle Health site and would have the ability to use the new MHV on VA.gov application.
+The VA.gov Appointments tool supports online shceduling for Vista system and HSRM for Community Care requests.
+This addition would be benefecial for Veterans who are registered at a Oracle Health site and would have the ability to use the new MHV on VA.gov Appointments application.

 * Why do you think the problem is occurring?
 Other reasons why this might be occurring?
-  - Trying to unify the online scheduling for a Veteran.
-Some Veterans use the legacy MHV portal to manage their appointments at Vista sites and others may use legacy My VA Health tool for their Oracle Health appointments.
+  - Trying to unify the online scheduling experience for a Veteran.
+Some Veterans use the classic MHV portal to manage their appointments at Vista sites and others may use legacy My VA Health tool for their Oracle Health appointments.
 The proposed changes will give the user to schedule an appointment at either site (Vista/Oracle Health) as long as they meet the eligibility requirements.

 * How does this initiative help further OCTO-DE's mission and goals?
   - Meet user expectations of available online transactions